~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 held at Big Bethel AME Church, Atlanta.
 See church organ pipes in background.

 By 1902, Malone's business growth led her to St. Louis, Missouri, which at the time held the fourth largest population of African Americans.
 In St. Louis she copyrighted her Poro brand beauty products.
-In 1914, in a St. Louis wedding, Malone married the school principal Aaron Eugene Malone.
+In 1914, in a St. Louis wedding, Malone married the school principal (and former Bible salesman), Aaron Eugene Malone.

 By 1917, as United States entered World War I, Annie Malone had become so successful that she founded and opened Poro College in St. Louis (below).